Nacho-Meter-Stick/Nacho-Meter-Stick/README.md

 - 👋 Hi, I’m Christian Richardson, an undergrad double-majoring in Computer Science and Applied Mathematics at UNM.
 - 👀 I’m interested in Physics, Mathematics, and Computer Science.
 - 🌱 I’m currently learning The C Programming Language.
-- 💞️ I’m looking to collaborate on SINGS with @+CodingKraken
+- 💞️ I’m looking to collaborate on SINGS with @CodingKraken
 - 📫 How to reach me: ckrich1013@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: All 62208 1LLLs (non-AUF) can be done in 16 FTM moves.